stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

       exercise 4 in your implementation.

    6. Implement `vect` and `list`.
-In case of `list`, the first argument is used to randomly determine the length of the list.
+In case of `list`, the first argument should be used to randomly determine the length of the list.

       ```idris